12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 If you’re looking for a classic Catalan tapas experience where you can try some of the most famous foods in Barcelona, El Xampanyet is a must-visit.

-Located right across the street from Tapeo, this popular spot is known for its lively atmosphere and friendly, family-run vibe.
+Located right across the street from Tapeo, this is a very popular spot known for its lively atmosphere and friendly, family-run vibe.

-Although it’s often packed, the wait is totally worth it.
-I would recommend getting there before they open at 7PM or be prepared to wait a bit.
+It’s usually always packed with a line out the door.
+I’d recommend getting there before they open at 7PM or be prepared to wait a bit.

-One of the most popular dishes here is the pulpo (octopus), which is perfectly tender and flavorful, as well as the botifarra (sausage), tortilla with chorizo, and razor clams.
+Some of the most popular dishes here are the pulpo (octopus), botifarra (sausage), tortilla with chorizo, and razor clams.

 4. Bar del Pla